 Monitoring distributed systems is hard.
 It isn’t simple to put just the right amount of monitoring and alerting.
 It requires constant work and improvements.

-everything is fine— just the saddest server (@sadserver) July 8, 2015
+everything is fine— seasonally affected server (@sadserver) July 8, 2015

 Me and my team are constantly working on improving our alerting and metrics.
 The items described here are helping us get cleaner inboxes and less noise.
 This means we have more time to work on what matters.